Octo-planner: On-device Language Model for Planner-Action Agents: Results

-Table~\ref{tab:1} presents a detailed comparison of full fine-tuning and LoRA approaches for our planning model.
+Table~\ref{tab:1} presents a detailed comparison of the full fine-tuning and LoRA approaches for our planning model.
 Our experiments reveal significant differences in performance across these methods.
 Full fine-tuning achieves the highest accuracy at 98.1\%, demonstrating superior performance.
-In contrast, LoRA performance depends on rank size.
-With rank 64 and alpha 256, LoRA achieves 85.1\% accuracy, while reducing to rank 16 and alpha 32 drops accuracy to 72.9\%.
+In contrast, LoRA's performance depends on the rank size.
+With rank 64 and alpha 256, LoRA achieves 85.1\% accuracy, while reducing the rank to 16 and alpha to 32 drops accuracy to 72.9\%.
 These results highlight the trade-off between model performance and computational efficiency when using LoRA.
-While full fine-tuning provides better accuracy, LoRA offers a more resource-efficient alternative, with performance varying based on rank configuration.
+While full fine-tuning provides better accuracy, LoRA offers a more resource-efficient alternative, with performance varying according to the rank configuration.

-\subsection{Multi-LoRA Training and Merging}
+\subsection{Multi-LoRA training and merging}

 While LoRA-based training is effective for specific function sets, real-world applications often require handling new or expanded sets of functions.
-To address this challenge, we propose merging multiple LoRA weights, each trained on distinct function subsets, with the same base model.
+To address this challenge, we propose merging multiple LoRA weights, each trained on a distinct function subset, into the same base model.
 This approach creates a composite model that combines knowledge from various function sets, offering a scalable solution for complex, multi-domain queries in resource-constrained environments.